Nitrous Oxide Laughing Gas

 - People risk being deprived of oxygen if too much nitrous oxide is inhaled or if a person uses continuously without taking breaths

-- People have died from suffocation or lack of oxygen
+- Internationally there are some reports of people suffocation or lack of oxygen

 - Using with other drugs increases the risks, including using with alcohol or prescription medication.
 It is possible that nitrous oxide ingested at the same time as stimulants has a greater effect on blood pressure and heart rate